[Investigation] Is Luxembourg the weak link in EU and Nato security?

 "They only seem to take action in major cases, usually for PR reasons," they added.

-And the Luxembourg alert is not the first one of its kind.
+And the Luxembourg alert wasn't the first of its kind.

-The Club de Berne, a Western intelligence-sharing club outside EU or Nato institutions, highlighted security failures in Vienna in 2019 in a report leaked to Austrian newspaper Expressen.
+The Club de Berne, a Western intelligence-sharing structure outside EU or Nato institutions, highlighted security failures in Vienna in 2019 in a report leaked to Austrian newspaper Expressen.

-Belgium is the current presidency of the Club de Berne and is also partly responsible for EU and Nato security as their HQs' host state.
+Belgium is the current presidency of the Club de Berne and is also partly responsible for EU and Nato security, as their HQs' host state.

-Its intelligence service, the VSSE, is well aware of Luxembourg's alleged shortcomings.
+Its intelligence service, the La Sûreté de l'Etat (VSSE), is well aware of Luxembourg's alleged shortcomings.

 But it said: "The VSSE would like to stress that our service retains full confidence in the SRE".